-Best Cotswold Tours can offer you a full-day guided walking tour on any of the wonderful scenic walks in the Cotswolds.
-Or if you want to combine a short walk within a full day's tour, for example for an hour from Bourton on the Water to Upper Slaughter, this could easily be arranged.
-I could drop you off and collect you at another point.
-Perhaps you might like to be dropped off in Maugersbury and stroll to Stow on the Wold where perhaps you might like to sample a pint of locally brewed Donnington Beer and have something locally produced to eat from one of the Cafe's, pubs or Deli's in this charming Cotswold Market town.
+Best Cotswold Tours can offer you a full-day guided walking tour on any of the beautiful scenic walks in the Cotswolds.
+Or if you want to combine a short walk within a full day's tour, I could drop you off and collect you from another point.
+For example, I could easily arrange to drop you off in Bourton on the Water and collect you from Lower or Upper Slaughter.
+Perhaps you might like to be dropped off in Maugersbury and stroll to Stow on the Wold where maybe you might want to sample a pint of locally brewed Donnington Beer and have something locally produced to eat from one of the Cafe's, pubs or Deli's in this charming Cotswold Market town.

 The Cotswold Way runs along the Cotswold Escarpment from Chipping Campden to the Roman City of Bath.
 Stretching for just over 100 miles there are magnificent views, ancient sites, rolling hills and pastures, and beautiful villages.
 While to walk the whole length might take 10 days or so, but with Best Cotswold Tours for a couple of days, you could explore the trail from Chipping Campden to Stanton viewing such magnificent sites as Broadway Tower, Snowshill ( a must to see when the Lavender is in flower in July) and on to Stanton and Stanway.

 The Heart of England Way stretches a distance of 100 miles from Cannock Chase in the north and finishes in Bourton on the Water in the South.
 With Best Cotswold Tours you might like to explore part of the trail that leads from Chipping Campden through The Swells to Lower Slaughter and finally to Bourton on the Water where you might want to have a paddle in the River Windrush with the ducks.